SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 If you are creating a new GitHub account, you can associate it with any email address that you want: it can be your SAP email address, or it can be a personal email address.
 This is the email address where you will receive notifications about your activities related to GitHub.

 When you have finished setting up a personal GitHub account, you must then join the SAP GitHub Organization and link your GitHub account to your SAP-internal account.
+You must also set up your GitHub account to use two-factor authentication.
 All the steps for this are described in [Self-Service for Joining an SAP GitHub Organization](https://github.wdf.sap.corp/OSPO/guidelines/blob/master/publishing/github-self-registration.md).
 Note, VPN is required to access this link if you are outside of the `SAP Corporate` network.

 Once you have joined the SAP GitHub Organization and linked your GitHub account to your SAP-internal account, you can then request write access to the Spartacus documentation repository.
 To do so, send your GitHub ID to one of the Spartacus administrators, either through Slack or email, and you will be contacted as soon as write access has been granted.

 ### Cloning the Documentation Repository

+Before you can contribute to Spartacus documentation, you must clone the Spartacus documentation repository.

 When you clone a repository, you are making a copy of the repository (that is, all the files and folders of the repository) on your local machine.
 You then make changes to the files locally, and upload them to the master repository hosted in GitHub.
 All the steps for working in GitHub (as relates to Spartacus documentation) are detailed further below.